xfold/Photo-Geo-Tagging/README.md

 ![image](https://user-images.githubusercontent.com/45178011/230798658-d8963113-7977-4327-84fa-140cbf696a5d.png)

+# Identify similar images
+Given a folder with images, this project also allows you to identify potentially similar from within the folder and to aggreagte them.
+This is done using `ImageEmbedder.py` (to create embeddings for each of the images) and  `EmbeddingRetriever.py` (used to retrieve similar embeddings using either cosine distance or an approximation).
+The functions also return a dataframe with details about similar pictures.

+An example nb can be found in `notebooks/find_similar_pictures.ipynb`.

 # ImageProcessor Class

 The `ImageProcessor` class is a Python class designed to simplify common image processing tasks related to file handling, listing, and EXIF data manipulation.
 This class provides methods to perform the following tasks: